 - We understand that half of that debt finances the construction of new suburbs (which don’t have rate payers living there yet), and the rates drawn from those suburbs over the next 30 years will repay that debt

 - We understand that the other half of the debt finances large infrastructure projects such as waste water treatment plants for our growing city, but we get a little grumpy when we see that those installations benefit suburbs that we won’t be living in anytime in the next 30 years

 - Many of us carry debt in the form of a mortgage on our house and we have a plan to pay it all back eventually.
 It makes us uncomfortable that council may never be debt-free.
 We understand that it’s an organisation, not a person, and so may “live” forever but something about owing money for so long doesn’t feel right to us

-- We understand that the council’s interest rates are much lower than what we can get for our own mortgages, but it seems like a waste of money to be paying $1M per week in interest payments and we know that it’s us, the ratepayer that is paying that interest every week
+- We understand that the council’s interest rates are much lower than what we can get for our own mortgages, but it seems like a waste of money to be paying $1M per week in interest payments.
+We know that it’s us, the ratepayer, that is paying that interest bill every week

 - Those of us that frequent the CBD want a downtown that we are proud of, that is vibrant and active